shikhirsingh/ExtJS-AppCamp-Govt/Instructions/02-Layouts_Containers/README.md

 <img src="hbox.jpg" align="center" />

 ## Step 6: understanding the card layout
-* Change the layout to 'card' and go to the JavaScript console (menu under View > Developer > JavaScript console)
+* Change the layout property to 'card'
+* Save the file and revisit the site [http://localhost:1841](http://localhost:1841/appcamp/) in Google Chrome.
+Notice, it now only shows the top most container. and go to the JavaScript console (menu under View > Developer > JavaScript console)
-* In the console, type in the following
+* You can programmatically change the container being displayed.
+In the console, type in the following

 ```
 Ext.getCmp('root').setActiveItem(1); // now change the values to 0, 1, 2 in the function